NYPL-Simplified/web-reader/README.md

 const Reader = () => {
   return (
     <WebReader
-      injectables={htmlInjectables}
+      injectablesReflowable={htmlInjectables}
       webpubManifestUrl="example/manifest.json"
     />
   );
 };
 ```

-**Note:** Injectables do not apply to pdf reading.
+A real-world [example](https://github.com/NYPL/sfr-bookfinder-front-end/blob/development/src/components/ReaderLayout/ReaderLayout.tsx) can be seen in the Digital Research Books project.

+Alternatively, you can host those three Readium CSS files within your project and import them wherever you render the <WebReader />.
+This is what we are doing in [Open eBooks](https://github.com/NYPL/ereading-clients/tree/staging/apps/oew/public/css/readium), which enables us to support offline reading mode.

+### injectablesFixed vs. injectablesReflowable

+There are two different injectables props you can pass to the web reader.

+- `injectablesReflowable` is used by HTML-based text books, or any content that makes sense to be resized based on the screen size.
+For most cases, this is where you should add the Readium CSS files mentioned above.
+- `injectablesFixed` is being used in Open eBooks as a way to style picture books.
+It could also be used to style other formats like audio and video files.

+Your app can provide both props or only one.
+The reader will decide which one to load into the iframe based on the book format defined in the webpub manifest.

+## Other Injectables

+You can import and inject other files into the `<WebReader />` to customize behavior.
+For example, in Open eBooks, we import some [custom JavaScript](https://github.com/NYPL/ereading-clients/blob/staging/apps/oew/src/components/theme-ui/WebReader.tsx#L65) to disable right clicking & copying copywritten content.

+## Custom Styling

+Basic default styling is included in the basic UI.
+We are using [Chakra](https://chakra-ui.com/) to style the default UI components.
+You can wrap our UI components in your own `<ThemeProvider>` to pass your own custom theme.

 ## Errors

 We make every effort to throw useful errors.
 Your app should probably wrap the web reader component in a React `<ErrorBoundary>` to either display the thrown errors or a custom error state for your users in the case one is thrown.
-See the example app for an example using an Error Boundary.

-# Development

 ## Architecture

-### Overview
+One of the primary architectural goals of the web reader is to abstract away the particularities of the many individual publication formats by using a common manifest to describe all publication types.
+This is the [Readium Webpub Manifest](https://readium.org/webpub-manifest/profiles/epub.html).
+This allows the web-reader to consume Webpub Manifests, not manipulate or generate them.

+- ePubs are generally run through a Streamer, which fetches the full compressed ePub, generates a manifest for it, and then serves the individual pieces separately.
+Processing EPUBs into Webpub Manifests can be done with a Readium Streamer or some other way. [epub-to-webpub](https://github.com/NYPL/ePub-to-webpub) is used in the [Open eBooks](https://github.com/NYPL/ereading-clients/tree/staging/apps/oew) project and generates Webpub Manifests from EPUBs and the web-reader consumes them.
+Digital Research Books generates Webpub manifests for EPUBs using a [Python script](https://github.com/NYPL/drb-etl-pipeline/blob/main/managers/webpubManifest.py).
+- On the PDF side, we don't have a shared utility for generating manifests, but the Digital Research Books project does use a [Python script](https://github.com/NYPL/drb-etl-pipeline/blob/main/managers/webpubManifest.py) to pre-generate PDF manifests from web-scraped content before sending them to the web-reader.
+These manifests are then stored in an S3 bucket.

-We always start with a Webpub Manifest, which gives us metadata and the structure of the publication with links to the content.
+A Webpub Manifest gives us metadata and the structure of the publication with links to the content.
 Depending on the `metadata.conformsTo` field, we know which type of reader to use to render the publication.
 Each media type (HTML for EPUBS, PDF for PDF publications, etc) has its own `use_X_Reader` hook (`usePdfReader`, `useHtmlReader`, etc).

+C4 Models have been created to demonstrate how the WebReader and other web reading utilities interact with the DRB & Open eBooks apps.
+View them here: https://structurizr.com/share/72104

 **Notes:**

 - There is one `use_X_Reader` per _media-type_ (PDF, HTML, Image, etc), not per _format_.
 As in, ePub and Mobi books are different formats that use the same media type (HTML).
 Audiobooks and PDF collections use different media types.
 We currently only have plans for HTML and PDF, but other hooks are welcome and should fit right in.
-- We always start from a Webpub Manifest.
-This means other formats (like ePub) need to be processed before they get to us.
-This can be done with a Readium Streamer, or some other way.
-  - For example, DRB is pre-generating PDF manifests from web-scraped content.
-  - There is [nypl/epub-to-webpub](https://github.com/NYPL/ePub-to-webpub) to generate Webpub Manifests from EPUBS.
-  - ePubs are generally run through a Streamer, which is a piece that fetches the full compressed ePub, generates a manifest for it, and then serves the individual pieces separately.
 - AxisNow encrypted ePubs are served uncompressed.
 We will generate the manifest for them on the client before instantiating the reader.

-### Pieces of the architecture:
+### Pieces of the Architecture

-1. **use_X_Reader hook**
+1. **use_X_Reader Hook**

 - Takes in the Webpub Manifest and returns:
   - `State` of the reader, such as current settings and location.